-To add a transition, adjust clips in the time line so that the end of one overlaps with the beginning of of another.
+To add a transition, adjust clips in the timeline so that the end of one overlaps the beginning of another.

 You should preview your transition to make sure it is running in the direction you expect.
-For example if it is a dissolve transition and it is running in the correct direction then the first clip should cross dissolve into the second clip.
-But if it is in the wrong direction the first clip will suddenly disappear (replaced by the second track) it will then fade back in and then it will abruptly jump to second clip.
-If your transition is in the wrong direction just selectcheck box in the Transition tab.
+For example, if it is a Dissolve transition and it is running in the correct direction, then the first clip should dissolve into the second clip.
+But if it is in the wrong direction, the first clip will suddenly disappear (replaced by the second track).
+It will then fade back in and abruptly jump to second clip.
+If your transition is in the wrong direction, just select the

-There is a short cut for creating transitions between two tracks that overlap.
-If you hover the mouse over the overlaping region on the time line a green triangle will appear.
+There is a shortcut for creating transitions between two tracks that overlap.
+If you hover the mouse over the overlapping region on the timeline, a green triangle will appear.
 Clicking this adds a dissolve transition between the tracks.